awsdocs/amazon-connect-admin-guide/doc_source/about-queued-callbacks.md

 # About queued callbacks in metrics<a name="about-queued-callbacks"></a>

-This topic explains how queued callbacks appear in your real\-time metrics reports and the contact trace record \(CTR\)\.
+This topic explains how queued callbacks appear in your real\-time metrics reports and the contact record\.

 **Tip**
 To see only the number of customers who are waiting for a call back, you need to create a queue that only takes callback contacts\.
 To learn how to do this, see [Set up routing](connect-queues.md)\.
 Currently there isn't a way to see the phone numbers of the contacts waiting for callbacks\.